mayolatoye/Interactive-Lab-Hub/Lab 2/README.md

 Here are some additional scenarios for interactions I could explore.

-Scenario 1 is exploring adding sound to these task based time refrence points that compliment.
+Scenario 1 is exploring adding sound to these task based time reference points that compliment.
 Whilst Scenario 2 explores interaction by way of showing the user a visual, expecting feedback through the button ineraction and then deciding what branch of time to follow as a consequence of the user feedback.

 ![Scenario 1](PiClockScenario1.jpg)